When to Travel to South Korea: Weather Breakdown by Month & Season

 April

-Overview of weather in Korea in April: April is one of the best months to visit Korea.
+April is one of the best months to visit South Korea.
 In April, the cherry blossoms make their quick appearance throughout the country.
-The weather during April warms up quickly, bringing with it a little more rain than March.
-The only big negative to travelling in April is the possibility of nasty yellow dust storms.
-These inconvenient storms originate in the Gobi Desert and blanket much of East Asia.
+The weather during April warms up quickly, bringing with it a little more rain than in March.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall